The Well Worn Shoes

 • Like this post?
 Pin it for later!

-Bar Harbor, Maine, is a picturesque coastal town with harbor views, beautiful BNBs, and all the lobster you can handle.
-There are so many charming shops downtown that you can find anything you are looking for.
-It’s a great place for dog owners.
-Some of the shops are even dog friendly, most leave water bowls outside their shops.
-I’ve even seen a pet tortuous in its own stroller walking the streets downtown.
+Bar Harbor, Maine, is a picturesque coastal town with harbor views, beautiful B&Bs, and all the lobster you can handle.
+Downtown is packed with charming shops where you can find everything from handmade gifts and Maine-crafted souvenirs to one-of-a-kind artwork and vintage nautical finds.
+It’s also a surprisingly great place for dog owners, and many of the shops are dog-friendly.
+Most leave water bowls right outside their doors, and you’ll notice a paw print sticker on the shops that allow your dog to enter.
+I’ve even seen a pet tortoise in its own stroller cruising the streets downtown.
+Bar Harbor is that kind of town.

 • Find More Here